 See real patient success stories.

-The dental emergency process begins when you contact the emergency dentist to report your dental emergency.
+The dental emergency process begins when you contact the emergency dentist in Franklin to report your dental emergency.
 After explaining your situation over the phone, the dentist will call you in for an initial assessment.
 The assessment involves asking questions concerning the symptoms and conducting dental examinations, specifically, X-rays, bite registration, TMJ tests, and other tests.

 If you’re in pain, the dentist will administer pain medication and sometimes a local anesthetic for severe pain.
 Next, the dentist will explore various emergency dental treatment options and pick the best one for your case.
 These options include root canals, dental restorations, abscess draining and dental filling.